-- In 1995, Memorial Hospital introduced the Sexual Assault Nurse Examiner (SANE) program, the first in Colorado.
+In 1995, Memorial Hospital introduced the Sexual Assault Nurse Examiner (SANE) program, the first in Colorado.

-- That same year, Assistance League of Colorado Springs initiated the Assault Survivor Kit philanthropic program, in partnership with Memorial Hospital.
+That same year, Assistance League of Colorado Springs initiated the Assault Survivor Kit philanthropic program, in partnership with Memorial Hospital.

-- In many instances, assault victims cannot wear their clothing home, either because of damage or more importantly, the clothing may be held as evidence.
+In many instances, assault victims cannot wear their clothing home, either because of damage or more importantly, the clothing may be held as evidence.

-- Assistance League of Colorado Springs provides new clothing and hygiene items for assault victims, including women, men and children.
+Assistance League of Colorado Springs provides new clothing and hygiene items for assault victims, including women, men and children.

-- Assistance League of Colorado Springs volunteers purchase the clothing and monitor the hospital inventory to ensure adequate supplies.
+Our volunteers purchase the clothing and monitor the hospital inventory to ensure adequate supplies.

-- In 2015, Memorial Hospital admitted over 650 sexual assault patients, including 300 pediatric patients and 350 adult patients.
+In 2015, Memorial Hospital admitted over 650 sexual assault patients, including 300 pediatric patients and 350 adult patients.

 - Assault Survivor Kits is a National Assistance League philanthropy and has been adopted by a number of other Assistance League chapters.

-- The term Assault Survivor Kits is a misnomer – we originally kitted up the clothing and hygiene products in Small, Medium, Large, etc packages.
+- The term Assault Survivor Kits is a misnomer – we originally kitted up the clothing and hygiene products in Small, Medium, Large, etc., packages.
 In later years it was determined that the packages were disassembled and provided as individual items to the patients.
 As a result, we now deliver the clothing as individual items.

-- Thanks to increased donations, in the past two years, we have been able to add slippers and sports bras to the inventory, as well as more contemporary and seasonal appropriate clothing.
+- In the past, we have basically supplied sweatpants and sweatshirts due to budgeting constraints.
+But thanks to increased donations, in the past two years, we have been able to add slippers and sports bras to the inventory, as well as more contemporary and seasonally appropriate clothing.